 How to know whether you're agile?
 Just because you're using Kanban boards or Scrum doesn't automatically mean you're agile.
 To really be agile, you have to share the agile values, as defined in Agile Manifesto.

 In 2001, 17 software developers met in Utah to discuss their processes that were different from the usual waterfall project management approach.
 Together, they defined the concept of agile software development in Agile Manifesto.
 Today, when we say that some methodology is agile, it means it follows the value and principles from Agile Manifesto.

 The group recognized that there's no one-size-fits-all approach, so Agile Manifesto doesn't prescribe how to run projects.
 Instead, it defines the mindset on how to best manage software projects.

-Most important part of Agile Manifesto are the 4 values.
+The most important part of Agile Manifesto is The 4 values.
 They are the heart of what it means to be agile.